What is a US Visa?

 Traveling with an Expired Visa

-If your visa expires, you will need to renew it before you re-enter the US after traveling abroad, unless you are not eligible for automatic revalidation.
+If your visa expires, you must renew it before you re-enter the US after traveling abroad unless you are not eligible for automatic revalidation.

 Automatic Revalidation

 Automatic revalidation is not the same as applying for a new visa.
-If you apply for a new nonimmigrant visa, you cannot take advantage of automatic revalidation.
+If you apply for a new nonimmigrant visa, you cannot use automatic revalidation.

 Visa Renewal Process